Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_3 (8-23)/README.md

 Interrupt is checked after each machine cycle.

 Machine cycle
-PC program counter has addr of next instruction to be fetched into the instruction register (IR) which has the next instruction.
+PC program counter has the address of the next instruction to be fetched into the instruction register (IR) which has the next instruction.
 PC is incremented.

 ```